 My favorite lemon tart tastes just like a classic ‘tarte au citron’ from France.
 It has shallow sides, a crumbly, sweet, cookie-like crust, and classic lemon curd filling with just enough butter to make it creamy and not too sour.
 Since the filling is quite rich, the lemon layer isn’t very thick.

 This tart requires 2 steps.

 - Make the tart crust.
 In this post, you’ll find not just the recipe, but also tips for making a perfect crust.
 You’ll need to prepare the dough, then fully bake the crust before filling it with the lemon mixture.
 To make things easy, you can use a store-bought tart shell, and then you’ll only need to make the lemon curd.

 - Make lemon curd for the filling.
 This post includes many tips on how it’s done, so be sure you read it.
+I like to use this double boiler when I make my curd.
 Once the lemon curd is ready, fill your crust with it and chill.

 Lemon Tart Filling